 What We Can Do

 An ounce of prevention is worth many pounds of cure.
-Our solution involves a public education movement to raise awareness of the problem and urge action to better satisfy early biological and psychological needs.
+Our solution involves a public education movement to raise awareness of our most important problem and urge changes to better satisfy early biological and psychological needs.
 This movement includes disseminating information through news items, articles, social media, websites, broadcast media, videos, interviews, presentations, and events.
 Interested people of all ages could help spread the message.

 When children benefit, all of society benefits through greater cooperation, empathy, compassion, and connection.
 After one generation of change, succeeding generations will change because the new parents will be more aware and capable of satisfying infants' needs.
 For the individual and common good, people must be made aware and educated about our most important problem and its solution.